-The university is making plans to reopen campus for the Fall 2020 term.
-Our Relaunch Strategy Team is working to develop guidelines for a safe workplace, learning spaces and new procedures for campus operations.
+The university campus is open for the Fall 2020 term.
+Our Relaunch Strategy Team has developed guidelines for a safe workplace, learning spaces and new procedures for campus operations.

-While most employees will continue to work from home, we are planning to incrementally and safely welcome back faculty and staff to prepare a welcoming campus for the students who will return to campus for face-to-face classes, labs and other activities in the fall.
+While most employees continue to work from home, we have incrementally and safely welcome back faculty and staff to prepare a welcoming campus for the students who have returned to campus for face-to-face classes, labs and other activities.

 Preparing to return to campus

 The university's Relaunch Team has developed guidelines and tools for use by managers and supervisors in assessing whether members of their teams should return to campus and, if so, how to ensure the return to campus is done safely within the university's guidelines and direction from the province's Chief Medical Officer.
 These resources are posted on the university staff portal.

 Each learning and work environment has its own unique set of circumstances which will require site-specific considerations.
 All decisions will be made through the lens of protecting the health and safety of the university community.

 If you have been identified as an employee who will return to campus as part of the re-entry process, your supervisor will provide you with information on processes and safety guidelines.